fransilvion/ESC_RNA_seq/pathway_enrichment_analysis/pathway_analysis_report.md

     ## [3] "KEGG_TGF_BETA_SIGNALING_PATHWAY" "KEGG_PATHWAYS_IN_CANCER"
     ## [5] "KEGG_BASAL_CELL_CARCINOMA"

 So we see that according to KEGG there are 5 common pathways at 0-24h time point of differentiation.
 Wnt signaling pathway and TGF-beta pathway are [know regulators of DE differentiation](https://www.ncbi.nlm.nih.gov/pubmed/23585347).
 With Hedgehog is not so clear, but it was shown to be beneficial for [pancreas differentiation in non-human species](https://www.sciencedirect.com/science/article/pii/S096098220100402X).
-Presence of Pathways in cancer term is probably due to relative similarity of processes that are happening in stem cell growth and differentiation and cancer.
+Presence of Pathways in cancer term is probably due to relative similarity of processes that are happening in stem cell growth and differentiation and in cancer.
 But still Pathways in cancer and Basal cell carcinoma look too broad to be considered as something specific for DE differentiation.

 Overal, it can be concluded that according to KEGG the most important pathways at the beginnig of differentiation are TFG-beta and Wnt signaling pathways (which is consistent with the literature).